-I graduated from the Université SLHS de Franche-Comté (Besançon, France).
-Since then, I obtained a Post-Graduate Certificate in Education (PGCE), a Post-Graduate Certificate in Academic Practice (PGCAP), two Diplomas in Public Service Interpreting (DPSI Law and Health options) and an MA in Interpreting and Translation from the University of Salford.
+I graduated from the Université SLHS de Franche-Comté (Besançon, France) in 2001.
+Since then, I obtained a Post-Graduate Certificate in Education (PGCE), a Post-Graduate Certificate in Academic Practice (PGCAP), two Diplomas in Public Service Interpreting (DPSI Law and Health options), and an MA and a Ph.D. in Interpreting and Translation from the University of Salford.

-Before coming to the Open University, I lectured in French at the University of Salford for thirteen years.
-During this time, I lectured on many modules such as French written language and french grammar.
-I was also convening modules in French translation and interpreting.
+Before coming to the Open University, I lectured in French and Translation and Interpreting at the University of Salford for thirteen years.
+During this time, I lectured on many modules such as French written language, French grammar, Translation Studies and Conference Interpreting.

-My research interests are in the areas of conference and public service interpreting with a particular focus on the use of new technologies in these settings.
-I am also interested in interdisciplnary approaches in Interpreting Studies, especially the use of sociological paradigms such as Actor-Network Theory.
+My research interests are in the areas of conference and public service interpreting, with a particular focus on the use of new technologies in these settings, and the impact they have on human-human and human-technology interaction.
+In my doctoral thesis I examined more specifically the impact that videoconferencing systems (video links) have on the interpreter's perception of her role (thesis entitled Technologies in interpreter-mediated criminal court hearings: An Actor-Network Theory account of the interpreter's perception of her role-space).
+I am also interested in interdisciplinary approaches in Interpreting Studies, especially the use of sociological paradigms such as Actor-Network Theory.

-I have been invited to deliver talks on various aspects of Public Service Interpreting (notably Court Interpreting) and Conference Interpreting in various HE Institutions in the UK and abroad.
+I have been invited to deliver talks on various aspects of Public Service Interpreting (notably Court and Medical Interpreting) and Conference Interpreting in various HE Institutions in the UK and abroad.

 For an updated list of publications, please see: https://open.academia.edu/JeromeDevaux